orbit/orbit/orbit-container-overview.md

 ----------

-The Orbit container is arguably based but much simpler and more limited than:
+The Container is arguably based but much simpler and more limited than:

 -  [Pico Container](http://picocontainer.codehaus.org/)